networkx/nx-guides/content/algorithms/flow/dinitz_alg.md

 ax.set_xlim([-1.4, 1.4]);
 ```

-So before go ahead and plan the paths on which we will be sending the data packets,
+So before we go ahead and plan the paths on which we will be sending the data packets,
-we need some way to represent or plan on the network.
+we need some ways to represent or plan on the network.
 Observe that any plan will have
 to take up some capacity of the edges, so we can represent the plan by the values of
 the capacity taken by it for each edge in E, let's call the plan as **flow**.
 Formally,
 we can define flow as $f: E \to \mathbb{R}$ i.e. a mapping from edges $E$ to real numbers
 denoting that we are sending data at rate $f(uv)$ through edge $uv\in E$.

-Note that for this plan to be a valid plan it must satisfy the following constraints
+Note that for this plan to be a valid plan, it must satisfy the following constraints:
 * **Capacity constraint:**
     The data rate at which we are sending data from any node shouldn't exceed its
     capacity, formally $f_{uv} \le c_{uv}$